 On the Day – first time attendees

 The rest of the day is spent taking turns to fly.
-We only have one model in the air at a time and this is why we limit the numbers attending to 10.
-This should give everyone the time to fly several meaningful flights with a highly experienced mentor at your side.
+We only have one model in the air at a time and this is why we limit pilots attending to 10.
+This should give everyone enough time to fly several meaningful flights with a highly experienced mentor at your side.

-If you want to attend as a ‘none flyer’, join the introduction presentation and be part of the discussions on the flight line, you can at no charge.
+If you want to attend as a ‘none flyer’ you can without charge, (small contributions to the centre are always welcome).
+Join the introduction presentation, bring a model if you need help with the setup, and be part of the discussions on the flight line.

 There will be demonstration flights by the mentors covering the current aerobatic schedules.
 See the GBRCAA Schedules menu linked from our home page: gbrcaa.org.

-If you wish to arrive early and fly electric powered aircraft you can fly from around 08:30, (IC from 10am) our mentors will be available from 10am to give advice.
+If you wish to arrive early and fly electric powered aircraft you can fly from around 08:30, our mentors will be available from 10am to give advice.

 On Subsequent Days

-You may attend as many times as you wish and bypass our introduction session which gives you the maximum opportunity to track your flying progress and ask further questions which become relevant after practicing back at your club.
+You may attend as many times as you wish and bypass our introduction session which gives you the maximum opportunity to fly and track your flying progress and ask further questions which may become relevant after practicing back at your club.

 If You Wish To Join Us.

 Please email John Morton (email@example.com) or Ashley Hoyland (firstname.lastname@example.org) for more information or to add your name to our mailing list and receive notifications of the next session.
 On the Monday evening two days before the event the first ten applicants will receive a final confirmation email.
-We are conscious that pilots do travel some distance to attend and keeping this in mind if the weather forecast is particularly poor we may cancel.
-There is no pressure to fly if you decide the conditions are not suitable for you after arrival.
+(If you ever wish to be taken off our mailing list, just email one of the addresses given).